AIRTucha/Pathfinder/README.md

 Feedback and contributions are very welcome.

-For installation of local npm dependecies run:
+For installation of local npm dependencies run:
 ```
 npm install
 ```

-For instalation of local elm dependencies run:
+For installation of local elm dependencies run:
 ```
 npm run install
 ```